 The fair values of the term loans are not considered to be in an active market.
-The fair value has been determined using internally developed pricing models and is considered to be a close approximation to the carrying value and classified as level 3.
+The fair value has been determined based on internally developed pricing models using level 3 valuation techniques and is considered to be materially consistent with the carrying value.

-9. Related party transactions
+8. Related party transactions